 - A user account with RDP access permissions on the Windows VM.

-1. Enable RDP on the Windows VM
+Enabling RDP on the Windows VM

 - Log in to your Windows VM.

-- Toggle the switch to enable Remote Desktop.
+- Toggle the switch to Enable Remote Desktop.

-2. Install xFreeRDP on Linux
+1. Install xFreeRDP on Linux

 xFreeRDP is available in most Linux distributions’ repositories.
 Install it using the package manager of your Linux distribution: